MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 ![Example of the Azure Information Protection bar in Excel](../media/excel2013-infoprotect-bar2.png)

-This Information Protection bar makes it easy for end users to select labels for the correct classification, and where required these labels can also automatically protect their documents and emails.
+This Information Protection bar makes it easy for end users to select labels for the correct classification, and where required, these labels can also automatically protect their documents and emails.

 ## Resources for Azure Information Protection